OiNutter/guggenheim.js/README.md

 * duration - `0.5` - How long each animation should last.
 * easing - `ease` - Exasing type for animations, currently supports `ease` and `linear`.
 * slider - `div.guggenheim-slider` - CSS selector for the internal wrapper element used for the gallery pagination.
+* width - `null` - Integer width for the container in pixels.
+If null will expect there to be a width set in the css.
+* height - `null` - Integer height for the container in pixels.
+If null will expect there to be a height set in the css.

 Once you have your gallery initialised you can manipulate it by calling one of the methods detailed below on it.